 – help publicize the Task Force’s outreach to residents

-But those are mosquito larvae, which don’t bite.
+But that photo shows mosquito larvae, which don’t bite.

-Right, but once larvae hatch, it is really too late for that batch.
-One female mosquito, with an occasional protein infusion from blood, lays 100+ eggs.
-The eggs hatch into larvae (as pictured), which fly away as adults in a few days.
+Right, but once larvae hatch, they are harder to control.
+One female mosquito, with a protein infusion from blood, lays 100+ eggs.
+The eggs hatch into larvae, which fly away as adults in a few days.
+Continue reading

 Below is the text of the letter from Mayor Carolyn Comitta being circulated to Borough residents in May, 2016.
 Download pdf here: Mayor’s mosquito letter.